DataDog/hiring-engineers/answers.md

 ![APM Traces](/images/img34.png)

-## Infrastutues & APM Metrics / Final Dashboard
+## Infrastructures & APM Metrics / Final Dashboard
 I exported some of the **APM visualizations** that we got previously like number of requests, request duration and latency to my dahsboard created earlier in the **Visualization** part of this exercies.
-I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** added new infrastuture metrics visualizations to finalize the final version of my dashboard that I want to show .
+I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** and added new infrastuture metrics visualizations to finalize the final version of my dashboard that I want to show .
 I grouped the visualizations into **2 groups**:

 - APM Metrics (For the Flask APP)
 - Infrastrure Metrics

 ![Final Dashboard](/images/img35.png)

-This is the [Link](https://p.datadoghq.eu/sb/611c1346-d5cf-11eb-9198-da7ad0900005-6ddb29f91c510361e1ed6e48ee988c7b?from_ts=1625073958104&to_ts=1625077558104&live=true) to my final Dashoard.
+This is the [LINK](https://p.datadoghq.eu/sb/611c1346-d5cf-11eb-9198-da7ad0900005-6ddb29f91c510361e1ed6e48ee988c7b?from_ts=1625073958104&to_ts=1625077558104&live=true) to my final Dashoard.
 I enabled timeframe modification so please make sure to select something like **past 1 week or past 1 month** because by the time that you will be reviewing the exercise, some data might be missing if the monitor is stopped especially with the **APM metrics** because I won't be making requests to the endpoints, so in this case no data will be showed.

-**Bonus Question**: *What is the difference between a Service and a Resource?*
+**Bonus Question**: *What is the difference between a Service and a Resource?* <br>
 A **Service** groups together endpoints, queries and jobs (examples: databases, message queues...) to build an application.They are very common and essential in microservices architectures. **Resource** represent a specific domain of an application.
 A resource can be an instrumented endpoint, a query or a background job.
 In other words resources enable the services to do their jobs.
 For example a resource can be an **HTTP request** to an **API** (like GET or POST).

 ## Final Question

 *Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
-Is there anything creative you would use Datadog for?*
+Is there anything creative you would use Datadog for?* <br>

 I think an interesting use case would be using Datadog in the agriculture domain.
 A friend of mine works in this field and told me about some of the challenges that they are facing.
 Combining IoT with Datadog can really help in overcoming these challenges.
 These days there is a lot of hardware devices and sensors used in in the agriculture field, like devices that can measure land and soil fertility, water consumptions and many more.
 For example instead of fertilizing an entire land, or trying to know which lands should be fertilized, these IoT devices can keep getting data that Datadog will be monitoring (GPS locations, temprature, measurements) and then we can use the monitors to trigger or notify which land needs fertilization using this data.
 Another example, instead of having the farmers to keep adding waters to the plants, we can automate this process with IoT and Datadog.
-With devices that measure humidity and temperatures we can use this data and monitor it with datadog that can help trigger maybe smart sprinklers whenever the humidity level is high so the plants can receive water.
+With devices that measure humidity and temperatures we can use this data and monitor it with datadog that can help trigger maybe smart sprinklers (through a middleware like maybe an app) whenever the humidity level is high so the plants can receive water.
 This can help in managing water consumption in an efficient way.
 These are just a couple of examples but I think Datadog is a really powerful tool that can help in innovating all kind of industries.